Resident Training Program

 To meet these goals, residents gain clinical experience at three teaching hospitals and numerous ambulatory sites.
 Residency training is conducted at the University of Maryland Medical Center, at the modern and adjacent Veterans Affairs Medical Center, and at Mercy Medical Center -- a private community hospital within five minutes from University Center.
 Training in ambulatory care takes place at these sites as well as in clinics and private practices in Baltimore City and surrounding counties.
 Residents may also choose to do rotations at Area Health Education Centers (AHEC) in rural Western Maryland and on Maryland's Eastern Shore.

-- We have a Team Call System for the general medicine and Med-ID teams at University and the general medicine teams at the VA with the Night Team arriving at 9 PM, and the long call team taking their last admission at 6 PM.
-We have "drip method" where patients are admitted on a timed basis thus ensuring that teams are not overloaded at the end of their shift.
-There is Night Team coverage 7 nights/week with Night Team members working no more than 5 nights in a row.
-Hence, no interns or residents on any of the general medicine teams or on Med-ID stay overnight.
+- At both UMMC and the VA, we have a Team Call System for the general medicine services with the Night Team arriving at 9 PM, and the long call team taking their last admission at 6 PM.
+The "drip method" limits admissions from 4-6 PM so everyone leaves at the end of their shift.
+With a Night Team covering 7 nights/week, interns and residents do not stay overnight on general medicine and Med-ID.

 - We track resident duty hours through a self-reporting method to ensure compliance with all RRC Duty Hour Requirements.